mcci-catena/mcci-catena-provision/README.md

 ## `mcci_catena_provision_ttn.py`

-This script communicates with catena to get information for register it in TTN network via ttn-lw-cli, then it loads the catena script to device for complete the provisioning process.
+This script communicates with Catena to get information for register it in TTN network via `ttn-lw-cli`, then it loads the Catena script to device for complete the provisioning process.

 ### Required